NathanPerrier/IA1-Weather-App-Django/README.md

     `git clone https://github.com/nathan-perrier23/IA1-Weather-App-Django`

 3. Set up environment variables for configuration.
 These are stored in a `.env` file at the root of the
     project.
 You'll need to create this file and add the following parameters.
-REMEMBER to replace the values with your own and to change set and change the password for the redis server:
+REMEMBER to change the API values and to `create a Google project with VertexAI API enabled`:

     ```properties
     CELERY_BROKER_URL = 'redis://:A45H2sg23hd2hdjhAG211hkyJKJ89@localhost:6379/0'